in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 }
 ```

-The methods in the CrudRepository are self explanatory.
+The CrudRepository's methods are self-explanatory.

 ### PagingAndSortingRepository

-The other important interface in Spring Data is PagingAndSortingRepository.
-PagingAndSortingRepository provides options to
+PagingAndSortingRepository is another key Spring Data interface.
+PagingAndSortingRepository allows you to
 - Sort your data using `Sort` interface
 - Paginate your data using `Pageable` interface, which provides methods for pagination - getPageNumber(), getPageSize(), next(), previousOrFirst() etc.